dtomvan/puntbestanden/README.md

 - `boomer`, a reasonably sluggish Ryzen 5 2600 desktop PC.
 - `feather`, the ultra-light Thinkpad X1 Carbon G8
 - `kaput`, a thick bastard of a laptop with a broken screen

+## For myself: How to bootstrap `localsend-rs` inside of the flake

+- Have one of the private keys corresponding to a pubkey listed in `.sops.yaml` in `~/.config/sops/age/keys.txt`.
+- `nix run nixpkgs#sops -- decrypt secrets/localsend-rs.secret`
+- Copy the access token
+- `nix flake lock --extra-access-tokens "$accesstoken"`
+- `nh os switch`

+Afterwards, through the nixos module, the secret will get loaded into `nix.conf` and you can `nix flake update` for example without any manual setup